On the morning of May 23, 2015, on a highway in Scott County, Kentucky, two cars kissed and then pitched off the road.

-I never saw Abdallah that weekend, however.
+I never saw Abdallah that weekend.
 By the time I arrived on Friday, he was in jail.
-Earlier in the day, four officers had shown up at his door with handcuffs and arrested him.
+Earlier that day, four officers had shown up at his door with handcuffs and arrested him.
 His alleged crime was causing the fatal car crash in Kentucky four months prior.
 He would stay in a Baltimore cell, appear in court, and then be transported to Kentucky to await trial.
 The news felt like a punch below the ribs.

 The Darfurian community in Baltimore was in a frenzy.
 My host, a refugee named Abbas Yahya, spent the weekend fielding and placing phone calls, then racing out the door to emergency meetings to discuss the situation.
-For many community members, it wasn’t a question of what had happened—they were aware of the crash and that Abdallah had been dealing with its aftermath—but of what came next.
+For many community members, it wasn’t a question of what had happened—they were aware of the crash and that Abdallah had been coping with its aftermath—but of what came next.
 What would the American justice system do?
 How would it assign blame for what seemed to be a tragic accident?
-The last two Masalit clients of mine who’d gotten on the wrong side of the law were a couple of young men caught sipping beer in a public park.
+The last two Masalit clients of mine who’d gotten in trouble with the law were young men caught sipping beer in a public park.
 They had no idea why they kept receiving mail from the city government, and their unpaid fines soared to more than $900 each.
-Abdallah’s legal tangle was far uglier and more confusing than anyone in the community knew how to handle.
+Abdallah’s legal tangle was far uglier, and it was more confusing than anyone in the community knew how to handle.

-From home, I wrote Abdallah a letter and mailed it to the jail in Kentucky where he’d been locked up following the hearing.
-He’d been charged with second-degree manslaughter and two counts of assault; according to his indictment, he “wantonly drove his automobile into the [Samses’] automobile.”
-He was being held on $75,000 bail.
-“I was in Baltimore the weekend you were arrested,” my letter began.
+Abdallah was charged with second-degree manslaughter and two counts of assault; according to his indictment, he “wantonly drove his automobile into the [Samses’] automobile.”
+He was transported to a jail in Kentucky and held on $75,000 bail.
+From home, I wrote Abdallah a letter.
+“I was in Baltimore the weekend you were arrested,” it began.
 It devolved into a patchwork of encouragement and advice.